Ricci-cubic holographic dark energy: Introduction

 It is an accepted fact that the HDE density is proportional to the inverse square of the infrared cutoff $L$ given by,

 where $\kappa^{2}$ is the gravitational constant and $c$ is a parameter.
 However in connection with the cosmological application of the holographic principle there is no accepted idea about what the infrared cutoff should be.
 The most common choices are the Hubble radius and the particle horizon which are incapable of driving the cosmic acceleration \cite{hubh}.
 Finally it is the future event horizon that suits the scenario and can suitably act as the infrared cutoff \cite{hde3}.
 Although this choice suits the scenario well, there are some logical problems associated with it.
 The present value of the dark energy density is actually determined by the future evolution of the DE, which is quite an uncomfortable concept to deal with.
 So further attempts have been made in the quest of finding modified holographic dark energy models, where the DE density does not depend on the future evolution, but on the past and present evolution.
 Models where the infrared cutoff can be given by the quantities depending on the past features of the universe are called the \textit{agegraphic dark energy} and here the infrared cutoff is given by the age of the universe or the conformal time \cite{age1, age2, age3}.
 The model which depend upon the present evolution of the universe involves the use of the inverse square root of Ricci scalar as the infrared cutoff \cite{age4}.
 This is called the Ricci holographic dark energy.
 Using Ricci scalar as the infrared cutoff has the added advantage that the evolution of the dark energy is governed by a gravitational invariant which has fundamental importance in gravitational theories.
 Moreover its evolution depends only on the present features of the universe, which is theoretically much more sound concept.
 Apart from this, Ricci holographic dark energy has very interesting cosmological applications \cite{age4, ricc1, ricc2, ricc3}.
+Some generalized features of holographic dark energy can be found in \cite{od1, od2, od3, od4, od5}.
+Some phenomenological problems of minimal holographic dark energy are given in \cite{od6, od7}.

 Since the use of invariants is fundamental in physics, naturally a we can use other invariants to represent the infrared cutoff and thus give rise to new forms of holographic dark energy.
 The simplest such extension would be using the Gauss-Bonnet invariant.
 Saridakis in \cite{rgbhde} addressed this problem by using a combination of the Ricci scalar and Gauss-Bonnet invariant to describe the infrared cutoff as given below,